Gugulethu-Nyoni/semantq/README.md

 ```
 src/routes/about
 ```
-Then inside the about directory create the file: `@page.smq`.
+Then inside the `about` directory create the file: `@page.smq`.

-You can then component your component following this component structure:
+You can then compose your component following this component mark up structure:

 ```html
 @script